Plants in pots

 Eremophila punicea – Crimson Emu Bush

 Name means reddish.
 We planted this shrub, 0.3-0.7m high x 0.5m wide with grey leaves and white, pink or crimson flowers, in a pot, in March 2022.
 Tolerates medium frosts, does best in full sun with good air circulation.
 Native to central WA.
-First pink flowers 9/22.
+First pink flowers in September 2022.
+Does not tolerate rain well.

 Eucalyptus erythrocorys – Illyarie

 We planted this small tree, 8m high, x 3-8m wide, with smooth pale bark, bright yellow flowers with a grooved red operculum and large angular fruits in November 2010, in the ground, and October 2017 in a pot .
-The potted plant survives while the one in the ground died in December 2016, despite being covered in winter.
+The potted plant survived while the one in the ground died in December 2016, despite being covered in winter.
 This plant is native to the drier areas. of WA and grows very well in Perth.
+Discarded for failure to thrive January 2023.

 Eucalyptus erythronema ‘Hot Threads’

-We planted this multistemmed mallee, 7m high x 3-4m wide, with waxy white or reddish trunk and large blood red blossoms in July 2010 in the ground, and October 2017 in a pot.
-The potted plant survives.
+We planted this multistemmed mallee, 7m high x 3-4m wide, with waxy white or reddish trunk and large blood red blossoms, in July 2010 in the ground, and October 2017 in a pot.
+The potted plant survived for some years but was discarded January 2023.

-Eucalyptus ficifolia ‘Dwarf Orange’ grafted (photos below left two)
+Eucalyptus ficifolia ‘Dwarf Orange’ grafted (photos below left three)

-Eucalyptus ‘Summer Beauty’ grafted (photos above right two)
+Eucalyptus ‘Summer Beauty’ grafted (photos above far right)

 Eucalyptus tetraptera – Square Fruited Mallee